Signs He Likes You: How to Tell If Someone Is Genuinely Interested

 He talks to you for hours

 Good conversation is enjoyable for its own sake.
 Being a good conversation partner is pleasant regardless of romantic interest.
-Look for what else is there alongside the good conversation.
+Look for what else is there alongside the good conversation — the initiation pattern, the follow-through on plans, the interest in your life beyond the conversation itself.

 He says you're special or compliments you